EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 3. Execute the EDHOC processing, including verifications and OSCORE Security Context derivation.

-4. Extract the OSCORE Option value and ciphertext from the payload and reconstruct the OSCORE protected CoAP request.
+4. Extract the OSCORE Option value and ciphertext from the payload and reconstruct the OSCORE protected CoAP Request.

 5. Decrypt and verify the reconstructed OSCORE protected CoAP request as defined by OSCORE.

-6. Process the CoAP requests.
+6. Process the CoAP request.

-This processing requires one more step, as the server must build the protected request from the payload before being able to process it.
+Compared to the approach in {{edhoc-in-oscore}}, this processing requires one more step, as the Server must first build the OSCORE protected CoAP request from the payload before being able to process it.

 ## Signalling in a New EDHOC+OSCORE Option {#sign-3}

-One way to signal that the Server is to build and process the OSCORE request after EDHOC processing is to define a new CoAP Option, called the EDHOC+OSCORE Option.
+One way to signal that the Server is to build and process the OSCORE protected CoAP request after the EDHOC processing is to define a new CoAP Option, called the EDHOC+OSCORE Option.

-This Option being present (either in a request or response) means the message contains OSCORE option value and ciphertext in the payload, that must be extracted and processed after the EDHOC processing.
+This Option being present (either in a request or response) means that the message contains an OSCORE option value and ciphertext in the payload, that must be extracted and processed after the EDHOC processing.

 The OSCORE option and ciphertext are to be extracted from the CoAP payload as the CBOR wrapped second and third element of a CBOR sequence.